-Marcel’s family realised he had a special talent and showed footage of him playing to pianists, who said he was playing music that would normally take someone two years of lessons to learn.
+Marcel’s family realized he had a special talent and showed footage of him playing to pianists, who said he was playing music that would normally take someone two years of lessons to learn.

-Now Marcel lives with his family in Canada, where he is preparing for a level 4 examination this month.
+Marcel lives with his family in Canada, where he is preparing for a level 4 examination in Aug 2016.

 Cheryl Adms, Marcel’s piano teacher, agrees he has good prospects.
 “I feel like he could be a Chopin,” she said.